AustinKelsay/jscraft-4-kids/README.md

 // Create a house
 createHouse(100, 100);

+// Create animals
+createCow(30, 30);
+createPig(-20, 40);
+createHorse(60, -50);
 ```

-Objects are automatically added to the world with:
+Objects and animals are automatically added to the world with:
 - Shadows enabled
 - Collision detection ready (for future implementation)
 - Removable by looking at them and pressing SPACE
+- Animals have autonomous movement and animations

 ### Color Codes for Three.js
 Three.js uses hexadecimal color format (0x instead of #):